-Course (# of Credits - C: Core/E: Elective) Description Prerequisite Grade Directed Studies (0.5-E) In addition to the applicable CCGPS and Gifted Performance Standards, individualized learning objectives of the directed study are developed jointly by the student, gifted program personnel, and department faculty at the high school.
+Course (# of Credits - Description Prerequisite Grade C: Core/E: Elective) Directed Studies (0.5-E) In addition to the applicable CCGPS and Gifted Performance Standards, individualized learning objectives of the directed study are developed jointly by the student, gifted program personnel, and department faculty at the high school.
 An individual student contract is reviewed and approved (if acceptable) by a district wide committee.
 The student contract must include specific learning goals and objectives, a plan for achieving the objectives, and the criteria by which the student's performance will be evaluated.
-A teacher with the gifted education endorsement supervises and facilitates the work of students participating in a Gifted Directed Studies course.
-Eligibility criteria for gifted identification 9-12 Gifted Resource Seminar (0.5/E) This course is designed to challenge students to reflect critically on diverse ways of knowing and areas of knowledge, and to consider the role which knowledge plays in a global society.
+A teacher with the gifted education endorsement supervises and facilitates the work of students participating in a Gifted Eligibility criteria for gifted identification 9-12 Gifted Resource Seminar (0.5/E) Directed Studies course.
+This course is designed to challenge students to reflect critically on diverse ways of knowing and areas of knowledge, and to consider the role which knowledge plays in a global society.
 Students will be challenged to become aware of themselves as learners and thinkers, to become aware of the complexity of knowledge, and to recognize the need to act responsibly in an increasingly interconnected world.
 Eligibility criteria for gifted identification 9-12 Gifted Mentorship (0.5/E) Learning objectives of the mentorship are developed the by the student, the mentor, gifted program personnel, department faculty at the high school, and central office curriculum staff.
 The mentorship student contract must include specific learning goals and objectives, a plan for achieving the objectives, a proposal for a final project or product, a plan for professional presentation of product, and the criteria by which the product will be evaluated.
 Eligibility criteria for gifted identification 11-12

-Gifted Internship (0.5/E) Students will serve as interns in a professional career site and determine the key components that are needed to be successful in that profession.
-Gifted internship culminates with a student produced capstone project.
-Participants must meet the required Gifted Standards through the use of various teaching strategies and models in order to partake in an internship.
-Eligibility criteria for gifted identification and Gifted Mentorship 11-12 course, students may elect to take AP and IB cours becific AP and IB course offerings. ses.
-Please refer to the
+Gifted Internship (0.5/E) Students will serve as interns in a professional Eligibility 11-12 career site and determine the key components criteria for that are needed to be successful in that gifted profession.
+Gifted internship culminates with a identification student produced capstone project. and Gifted Participants must meet the required Gifted Mentorship Standards through the use of various teaching · strategies and models in order to partake in an internship.

+Note: In addition, to these course, students may elect to take AP and IB courses.
+Please refer to the core content subjects for specific AP and IB course offerings.